 Averill’s definitions suggest anger is often about seeking justice and safeguarding equality.
 In contrast, his definition of aggression implies coercion of another.
 However, if we look at aggression from the perspective of the one being assaulted, aggression can also be associated with self-defense.
 Thus, both anger and aggression are sometimes necessary for creating conditions of equality.

-When aggression is used to exert power over another, such as occurs during sexual abuse, it does not necessarily involve anger and rage, but rather anticipated pleasure.
+When aggression is used to exert power over another, such as occurs during sexual trauma, it does not necessarily involve anger or rage, but rather anticipated pleasure.
 In studies of emotional systems activated by predation, Panksepp and Biven observed, “When predatory animals stalk and kill their prey, they appear to experience anticipatory pleasure rather than the harsh barbs of RAGE.”
 During predatory acts, the SEEKING emotional system is activated, which directs mammals towards pleasurable experiences, such as the feeling of satiation after a good meal.
 The SEEKING emotional system primes us to expend energy on difficult tasks, like a lion hunting prey, because of the good feeling that our efforts will eventually bring.

 All humans are capable of anger, rage, and aggression.
 According to Panksepp and Biven, there are circumstances that “unconditionally” activate the RAGE emotional system: “a restriction of physical activity or irritation to the surface of the body can easily provoke this feeling.
-At a secondary level, people and animals also feel angry if the aspirations of the SEEKING system are thwarted, such as by the sudden withdrawal of anticipated rewards.”6 In conditions of perceived resource scarcity, the activation of the RAGE system can also be expected.
+At a secondary level, people and animals also feel angry if the aspirations of the SEEKING system are thwarted, such as by the sudden withdrawal of anticipated rewards.”6 In conditions of perceived resource scarcity, the activation of the RAGE system also can be expected.

 Being subjugated to oppression and traumas like sexual abuse create profound feelings of helplessness.
 As a result, the RAGE emotional system becomes primed to react to even the smallest threat.
 This can feel like being angry all the time.
 If you are also afraid anger and rage are evidence you are a bad person, or somehow like the abuser, then anger becomes compounded by feelings of shame.
 I know how painful this experience can be.
-Needing to protect against feeling helpless becomes an impasse to feeling joy, enjoying intimacy, and developing a healthy relationship with anger.
+Needing to protect against feeling helpless becomes an impasse to feeling joy, trusting intimacy, and developing a healthy relationship with anger.

 Questions to ponder: How do you relate to anger and aggression?
 Do you turn your anger and aggression inward and towards yourself?
 Do you act impulsively on your anger?
-How has sexual abuse affected your anger?
+How has sexual trauma affected your anger?
 Does it help to think of predatory aggression, such as rape, as distinct from the aggression that is necessary for self-preservation?

 1 Panksepp, Jaak, & Biven, Lucy.
 (2012).
 The Archaeology of mind: Neuroevolutionary origins of human emotions.
 New York, NY: W. W. Norton & Company, p.
 163.